 Both Máel Sechnaill and Brian Bórú decided to undertake a major military advance into Leinster.
 Their combined armies met the Leinstermen and Norsemen at the Battle of Glenn Máma (between Rathcoole and Kill) on 30 December 999.
 The battle was the greatest triumph of Bórú’s career to date and the slaughter on both sides was immense.
 Sitric’s brother, Haraldr, next in line to the Dublin throne, was among the dead.
 The day after the battle Máelmórda was captured, hiding in a yew tree and dragged from it by Bórú’s son Murchad.
 His life was spared, a mistake Bórú would live to regret.

 Bórú and his new ally, Máel Sechnaill, stormed the dún, or fortress, of Dublin on New Year’s Day 1000.
 They burned the dún (present day site of Dublin Castle) carried off its gold, silver and captives and expelled its king, Sitric, who fled by ship to the east Ulster kingdom of Ulaid.
 Sitric negotiated a return to Dublin, only by making formal submission to Bórú and handing over his hostages, including Donnchad, king of Leinster.
 The Norseman was reinstated as king of Dublin, but Sitirc was now Bórú’s vassal and owed him military service in return.
-Bórú further cemented his alliance with Sitric by marrying off one of his daughters, Sláine, to the Norse king.
+Bórú further cemented his alliance with Sitric by marrying off one of his daughters, Sláine, to the Norse king – thus she was married to the son of her stepmother!
 Máelmórda, was kept in captivity until all the hostages of Leinster were freed at which point he was released.

 To make his position, and his ambition, perfectly clear to Dublin, Leinster and Meath, Bórú took Gormlaith, mother of Sitric and repudiated wife of Máel Sechnaill, as his second wife.
 Bórú, nearing sixty, was still an active man and Gormlaith, in her mid-forties, was undoubtedly an attractive woman.
 The union was a sound political move.
 Gormlaith reputedly had one son for Bórú, Donnchad, who lived until 1064 and succeeded his father immediately after Clontarf.
 He died in Rome as an old man, but would have only been fifteen at the time of Clontarf, so was possibly the son of Brian’s wife, Dubhchobhlaigh.
 Under Brehon law it was permissible for a man to have more than one wife and it would appear that Bórú was married to two women at once.
 Dubhchobhlaigh would have been Bórú’s ‘lawful’ wife, while Gormlaith a secondary, perhaps temporary wife, fully recognised by law and everyone at the time.